cloud infrastructure

 docker pull nginx:1.27

 Say you have three microservices: an authentication service, a users service, and an orders service.
-Here's a basic gateway configuration:
+Here's the gateway configuration:

 upstream auth_service {